Relax. You’re on island time.

 Welcome to Thai Island Times, an e-newsletter sharing the beauty, challenges and distinctive identities of Thailand’s many islands and coastal areas.

 You’re reading the first and only publication devoted exclusively to ALL of the islands and coastal areas of Thailand.
 Stick with me for a while, and I promise to introduce you to every Thai island.
 Yep, all 826 of them, by my latest count.
 Since you probably can’t hit the islands right now, allow me to bring them to you.

 Meet your host

-Having spent most of the last decade covering coastal Thailand for Travelfish.org, and contributing island-related stories to CNN Travel, Horizon Guides and others, I’ve been lucky enough to explore, research, photograph and write about more than 80 islands and many mainland coastal areas in Thailand.
+Having spent most of the last decade covering coastal Thailand for Travelfish, and contributing island-related stories to CNN Travel, Horizon Guides and other outlets, I’ve been lucky to explore, research, photograph and write about more than 80 islands and most of the mainland coastal areas in Thailand.

 What is the point?